NMFS-RADFish/boilerplate/README.md

 The files within pages are collections of components that can be built leveraging a combination of the application specific components in the `components` directory, along with any components from the `react-radfish` package.

 You will notice that the files shipped in this directory have an `.example` file extension.
-This is by design, to make it clear that these are examples of how to build pages with radfish design patterns as described in this guide.
+This is by design, to make it clear that these are examples of how to build pages with RADFish design patterns as described in this guide.

 Feel free to copy/paste/refactor these pages to suit your application's needs.